PoochyEXE/PoochyEXE.github.io/pachinkremental/beta/README.md

 **Caution: Spoilers below!**

+### v1.11.1-beta (2021-07-06)
+* Fix balls acting weird after being transformed from normal to gold in mid-air by the Overdrive Midas upgrade.
+* Adjust gemstone ball description text to mention that they also don't count towards the max balls limit.

 ### v1.11.0-beta (2021-07-06)
 * Add another Overdrive upgrade.
 * Bugfix: Check that the corresponding gemstone ball type is unlocked before revealing the Overdrive upgrade for it.